Justine De Jonckheere

-Justine De Jonckheere (born 24 March 1992) is a Belgian model and beauty pageant titleholder who was crowned Miss Belgium 2011 and represented her country in the Miss Universe 2011 and Miss World 2011 pageants.
+Justine De Jonckheere (born 24 March 1992) is a Belgian model and beauty pageant titleholder who was crowned Miss Belgium 2011 and represented her country at the Miss Universe 2011 and Miss World 2011 pageants.

 Early life

 Born in Menen, De Jonckheere lives in Wevelgem and is an only child.
-She is studying law at KULAK - Kortrijk University and speaks Dutch, French and English.
+She studied law at KULAK - Kortrijk University and speaks Dutch, French and English.

 Modelling

 She competed at Miss Belgium on 9 January 2011 in Knokke-Heist.
 De Jonckheere, who stands tall, competed as the representative of West Flanders against 15 other models.
-She won the contest, gaining the right to represent Belgium in Miss Universe 2011 and Miss World 2011.
+She won the contest, gaining the right to represent Belgium at Miss Universe 2011 and Miss World 2011.

-At the Miss Universe 2011 pageant, De Jonckheere represented her country.
-In the contest, which was broadcast live from São Paulo, Brazil on 12 September 2011, she and 88 other models participated, but De Jonckheere failed to reach the Top 16.
+At Miss Universe 2011 pageant, held in São Paulo, Brazil, on 12 September 2011, De Jonckheere represented her country alongside 88 other contestants, but failed to reach the Top 16.